 Breaking news: Following the impressive floods on the island of Kauai in April 2018, the entire Kalalau Trail is closed.
 Damages are also very significant on the Kuhio Highway (Route 560) which is closed to visitors from Hanalei (the road is only open to permanent residents).
-The renovations are very important and there is currently no specific date announced for the re-opening.
-Nevertheless the beaches of Miloli'i and Nu'alolo were reopened in May.
+A reopening of the access road is currently planned for October 2018 but due to the very bad weather during the summer, the reopening could be delayed until February or March 2019.
 These beaches are accessible only by sea by kayak excursions.

 On the western part of Garden Isle (Kauai), there is a wild and preserved area: the Nā Pali Coast.
 Let's not go by four roads, this area is the most beautiful region of what we consider to be the most beautiful island of Hawaii, that's to say!

 This area, located in the northwestern part of Kauai Island, is very difficult to access.
 What could be a disadvantage is in the end an advantage because it is its difficulty of access that preserves it from mass tourism.
 But there are different ways to discover it, whether on earth, in the air or on the water.
 That's what we're going to see in this article.

 This mythical hiking trail allows you to admire the Nā Pali Coast after about 1 km of walking.
 Here, the famous coast will be discovered from the bottom, very close to the ocean.
 It is not the most grandiose views, but walking in the heart of the jungle, on the side of the mountains and along the ocean will make you forget the hike to get there.

 The walk is accessible to any walker up to Hanakapi'ai beach, located 2 miles (3.2 km) from the car park.